🩺 FYP 2022 · UET Lahore

 Meet GRACE

-A friendly, non-threatening companion designed specifically for elderly care.
-GRACE doesn't have arms or lift anything β€” she's pure cognitive and emotional assistive technology.
+A friendly companion designed specifically for elderly care.
+GRACE doesn't have arms or lift anything; instead, she relies on advanced perception and AI to keep seniors safe, engaged, and independent at home.

 8 GB